Neubauer-Group/UFOManager/README.md

 $ pip install requests, PyGithub
 ```
 ## Usage
-To use Upload.py, you need to put it in the same path with Your_Model_Folder.
+To use the Upload.py, you need to put it in the same path with Your_Model_Folder.
 ```
 --Path
  --Upload.py